Cheryl Stark: Storylines

 When Lou Carpenter (Tom Oliver) leaves his wallet behind at The Manhattan bar, owner Cheryl is immediately attracted to him and begins pursuing him.
 Lou is resistant at first but then gives in.
-Around this time, Cheryl's eldest son Darren is released from juvenile detention and comes to stay with Cheryl, who is renting Number 22 Ramsay Street.
-Darren convinces her he has turned over a new leaf, but he uses his release to drag his cellmate Michael Martin's (Troy Beckwith) sister, Debbie (Marnie Reece-Wilmore) into a life of crime.
+Around this time, Cheryl's elder son Darren is released from juvenile detention and comes to stay with Cheryl, who is renting Number 22 Ramsay Street.
+Darren convinces her he has turned over a new leaf, but he uses his release to drag his cellmate Michael Martin's (Troy Beckwith) sister Debbie (Marnie Reece-Wilmore) into a life of crime.
 Darren's scheme is eventually foiled and he is jailed, prompting Cheryl to wash her hands of him.
 Shortly after ending her relationship with Lou, Cheryl goes on a world cruise.

 When Cheryl returns, she is joined by her children Brett and Danni who have run away from boarding school.
 Cheryl, used to her independence, is not keen to have them living with her, but eventually relents on the advice of Lou and agrees to enrol Brett and Danni at Erinsborough High.
 Cheryl and Lou rekindle their relationship in secret, but when it is revealed, Brett accepts it while Danni is less than welcoming about it.
 However, Danni comes to respect Lou in time.

 Lou and Cheryl agree to live together but cannot decide on the venue.
-Cheryl then agrees to for her and her kids to move in with Lou, his daughter Lauren (Sarah Vandenberg) and lodger Rick Alessi (Dan Falzon).
+Cheryl then agrees for her and her kids to move in with Lou, his daughter Lauren (Sarah Vandenberg) and lodger Rick Alessi (Dan Falzon).
 Cheryl later discovers she is pregnant and worries about the complications of being an older mother.
-Lou proposes and Cheryl accepts; however, they both agree to continue cohabiting.
-While arguing with Michael's stepmother, Julie (Julie Mullins) about Michael and Danni's relationship, Cheryl is knocked down when Julie accidentally reverses her car into her, putting the baby in danger.
+Lou proposes and Cheryl accepts; however, they agree to continue cohabiting.
+While arguing with Michael's stepmother, Julie (Julie Mullins), about Michael and Danni's relationship, Cheryl is knocked down when Julie accidentally reverses her car into her, putting the baby in danger.

 Cheryl is allowed out of hospital for a day visit, and comes face to face with her mother Marlene Kratz (Moya O'Sullivan) for the first time in 30 years.
-Cheryl resented Marlene for leaving her and her brother Patrick (Shane Porteous) to be raised by their father, Hector.
+Cheryl resents Marlene for leaving her and her brother Patrick (Shane Porteous) to be raised by their father, Hector.
 She learns that Marlene has purchased Number 24 from Madge Bishop (Anne Charleston).
-The meeting between the two women is frosty to begin with, but Annalise Hartman (Kimberley Davies) convinces Cheryl to make up with Marlene, as she never had the chance to make up with her mother, Fiona (Suzanne Dudley) before she died.
+The meeting between the two women is frosty to begin with, but Annalise Hartman (Kimberley Davies) convinces Cheryl to make up with Marlene, as she never had the chance to make up with her mother, Fiona (Suzanne Dudley), before she died.

 Cheryl gives birth to a daughter and decides to call her Shannon, but neighbour Gaby Willis (Rachel Blakely) has the same idea to use the name for her son born on the same day.
 Both women, however, opt to call their children by their middle names, Louise and Zac, respectively.
 Louise initially suffers breathing complications after her birth.